turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 ### Testing

 - 4: All functionality is covered by tests.
 Appropriate mix of unit and integration tests.
 Sad path testing in both unit and integration tests.
 - 3: All functionality is covered by tests.
-Appropriate mix of unit and integration tests.
+Unit tests wherever logic can be separated from interface.
 - 2: More functionality implemented than tested or only uses one test type
 - 1: Team fails to effectively test the application.